Updated June 17, 2023

 Introduction to dlmread in Matlab

-‘dlm’ command is used in Matlab to read ASCII numeric data.
-We can create the text files by using this command as well as we can read the text files by using this command.
-There are two operations in Matlab one is to create test files and the other is to read or open text files.
+The ‘dlm’ command is used in Matlab to read ASCII numeric data.
+We can create the text files using this command and read the text files using this command.
+There are two operations in Matlab one is to create test files, and the other is to read or open text files.
 These commands are dlmread and dlmwrite. dlmread command is used to read or open the existing text files in Matlab. dlmwrite command is used to write or create text files in Matlab.
-By using dlmwrite command we can also modify the content of existing text files.
+Using the dlmwrite command, we can also modify existing text file content.
 This command improves the adaptability of the Matlab language by accessing data in other formats.

 dlmread (filename, parameters list)